microsoft/cvmboot/README.md

 be needed later for performing attestation.

 The ``cvmsign`` program is used to sign ``cvmsign.cpio``.
-For Azure Cloud one may use ``akvsign`` instead, which uses Azure Key Vault (AKV) to peform the signing without diclosing the private key to the local machine.
+For Azure Cloud one may use ``akvsign`` instead, which uses Azure Key Vault (AKV) to perform the signing without disclosing the private key to the local machine.
 Using ``akvsign`` requires setting up login credentials with the AKV service.